blockchainofthings/CatenisBlocksWPPlugin/readme.txt

 * Initial release, including functionality to work with messages.

 == Upgrade Notice ==

+= 1.1.3 =
+This is a required update if using the plugin with version 6.0 of WordPress.

 = 1.1.2 =
 All users are advised to upgrade to this latest version.